How Fast Action Helped 87-Year-Old

 She credits the speed of care – in addition to the skill of all of the medical personnel and the advancements in medical technology – with enabling her mother to pull through a significant stroke with no permanent damage.

-“Time is always critical when it comes to stroke care,” explains Dr. Darwal, a member of the neurosurgical team at Altair Health.
-“In Eileen’s case, our surgical approach also played a big factor in her health.”
+“Time is always critical when it comes to stroke care,” explains Dr. Ron Benitez, a member of the neurosurgical team at Altair Health.
+“In Eileen’s case, the surgical approach also played a big factor in her health.”

 Following the procedure, Eileen stayed in the ICU for 48 hours.